Give your Board, CEO's, physicians and volunteers the art of Bold Asking™

 Susan Holt, President, Vision Philanthropy Group

-Susan Holt is one of the premier health care and biomedical sciences fundraising professionals in the United States.
-She has partnered with deans, presidents, board members and faculty in identifying, cultivating and closing gifts ranging from $1M to $250M.
-During her 30-plus year career, she has helped some of the nation's preeminent physicians, scientists, and volunteers become willing participants in major gift fundraising.
+Susan Holt is one of the prminen health care and biomedical sciences fundraising professionals in the United States. he has led the development programs at major academic medical centers and NCI-designated cancer centers.
+As fundraising counsel, Susan partners with a wide range of health care organizations, including medical schools and teaching hospitals, community hospitals, as well as behavioral health and global health organizations. he has partnered with deans, presidents, board members and faculty in identifying, cultivating and closing gifts ranging from $illio to $2 millio.
+During her 30-plus year career, she has helped some of the nation' leadin physicians, scientists, EO's nd oard member become willing participants in major gift fundraising.
 With her help, not only have they become comfortable and effective in obtaining game-changing philanthropy for their institutions, they have experienced the joy of building meaningful relationships that translate into life-changing gifts.

 “The research at Mass.
 Eye and Ear is a game changer in finding future cures for blindness and deafness.
 We needed to accelerate our fundraising program to make sure our world-class scientists have the philanthropic resources required to continue their discoveries.
 Susan has provided the counsel our entire team, and I, needed to create a high performing fundraising program.
 With her guidance, we have set audacious goals and are achieving fantastic results that exceed our expectations.” -Wyc Grousbeck, Chairman of the Board, Mass.
 Eye and Ear and Managing Partner, Governor and CEO of the Boston Celtics